-This is a working document which will be updated on an occasional basis as analysis proceeds.
+This is the third revision of the working document which will be updated again on an occasional basis as analysis proceeds.
 Definitions are not, therefore, set in stone.
 Comments on the paper are welcome and will be acknowledged in subsequent editions.
 I would like to thank Karl Wilding and Veronique Jochum, NCVO; David Kane, 360Giving, Rachel Rank, The Catalyst and Anoushka Kenley, Pro Bono Economics for helpful observations, insights and leads on other sources of data in an earlier draft of this paper.
 I would also like to thank Rob Williamson, Mark Pierce and Adam Lopardo for their comments and continual support for the Third Sector Trends Study at Community Foundation serving Tyne and Wear and Northumberland.